webexpress-framework/WebExpress/docs/development_guide.md

 </ItemGroup>
 ```

 Assets embedded in each plugin are converted into endpoints by the `AssetManager` and integrated into the application's sitemap.
 As a central component for managing static resources, the `AssetManager` collects and organizes embedded resources from plugins (such as `WebExpress.UI` and `WebExpress.WebApp`).
-When converting assets, if an asset comes from an external plugin, the `AssetManager` will attach the name of the plugin to the route (e.g. `/server/app/asset/<plugin>/x/y/z`) to ensure unique identification.
-However, if the asset comes from the plugin that hosts the application, the plugin's subdirectory will be omitted, resulting in a simplified route (e.g. `/server/app/asset/x/y/z`).
+When converting assets, if an asset comes from an external plugin, the `AssetManager` will attach the name of the plugin to the route (e.g. `/server/app/assets/<plugin>/x/y/z`) to ensure unique identification.
+However, if the asset comes from the plugin that hosts the application, the plugin's subdirectory will be omitted, resulting in a simplified route (e.g. `/server/app/assets/x/y/z`).
 This approach prevents naming conflicts and ensures consistent resource provisioning across the system.

+An asset is registered once per application the plugin belongs to, so its route always begins with an application route - never with the server route alone.
+Two consequences are easy to overlook:

+* The `Icon` of a plugin, an application or a theme records the path as it was declared, prefixed by the route the declaring manager knows at registration time.
+That value identifies the asset, but it is not necessarily the url the asset is served under.
+To obtain a reachable uri, look the asset up in the `AssetManager` instead of assembling the route a second time.
+* The last part of an asset route depends on how the project embeds its resources.
+A `LogicalName` that keeps the directory separator yields `assets/img/logo.svg`, the default naming yields `assets/img.logo.svg`.
+The `EndpointId` of the asset flattens both to the same dotted form and is therefore the stable key for a lookup.

 The following asset types are supported by the **WebExpress** system: